 - Allow the hot cream to begin melting the chocolate, then blend with the food processor for a few seconds until smooth.
 Remove the lid and scrape down the sides of the bowl, then blend again for a few seconds just until the ganache comes together.

 I find using a food processor works best when making ganache.
-It blends it quickly before the cream can cool off too much, and it makes wonderfully smooth ganache.
+It blends it quickly before the cream can cool off too much, and it makes a wonderfully smooth ganache.

 If you do not have a food processor, you can use a bowl and a silicone spatula or whisk instead.